PBD-Group/Project-Description/README.md

 We can identify four main steps in this process:

--Data gathering
+1-Data gathering

--Data preparing
+2-Data preparing

--The creation of the sentiment analysis model -Visualization of the results
+3-The creation of the sentiment analysis model

+4-Visualization of the results

 ## Aplications of Twitter Sentiment Analysis